LEARNING GUIDE TO:

 (5) Alice Paul and the NWP independently developed tactics of nonviolent protest which were strikingly similar to the methods of promoting political and social change being developed at about the same time by Mahatma Gandhi.

 The film will inspire students to study the movement for women's equality, one of the five great advances in human rights in the U.S. since the beginning of the 20th century.
 The others were the grant of equal treatment for black Americans and other minorities, the procedural protections given to persons accused of crimes (achieved primarily through court decisions), granting access and other rights to the disabled (achieved through legislation) and the grant of equal rights to homosexuals, including the right to raise children and to marry.
-While all these advances are works in process, the last has been only partially realized and is still controversial today.
+All these advances are works in process.

 Possible Problems: MODERATE.
-There are a number of historical errors and distortions in the film.
-See Helpful Background Section.
+There are a number of historical errors and distortions in those portions of the film that do not relate to the core storyline of the militants' protests, their mistreatment by the government, and the fact that when the mistreatment was exposed the public outcry helped the Suffrage Movement.
+The romantic interlude and the characterization of Carrie Chapman Catt are incorrect.
+See the Helpful Background Section.
 These problems can be briefly corrected and turned into strengths by discussing them.
 For a more extensive correction students can be given TWM's student handout, Alice Paul and the Struggle for the 19th Amendment: What Really Happened.

 Parenting Points: All that is necessary is to show the film and to point out that the scenes relating to the militant's efforts and their arrest and imprisonment are reasonably accurate.
 Correct the historical errors by stating that while Alice Paul and her militants played an important role in getting the vote for women, Mrs. Catt and her organization probably deserves more of the credit.
 Certainly, they deserve more credit than they were given in the movie.
 It was NAWSA, under Mrs. Catt's leadership, which did the basic political work of creating suffrage organizations in most states, getting states to adopt women's suffrage and working with the President.
 In addition, not shown in the movie is the fact that once President Wilson was converted to the suffragist side, he worked actively to get the 19th Amendment passed in Congress and ratified by the states.
 His political intervention was crucial in the success of the campaign to pass the amendment.
 Children are often interested in specific scenes that are accurate portrayals of real events.
 For an extensive list see, Dramatization of Incidents that Actually Occurred.